saschak07/hacker-votes-ui/README.md

 * Browse through the list of all voters (can sort the list based on Number of votes, number of challenges solved or expertise level of each listed hackers)

+* Observe the latest voting trends represented in the form of a `donut chart`, that gets refreshed with every new votes.

 * User can also click on the `see details` button which pops up the complete details of the selected hacker with an option to vote